juanitorduz/website_projects/Presentations/pydata_2022/intro_uplift.md

 # Uplift Evaluation: Uplift by Percentile

 1. Sort uplift predictions by decreasing order.
-2. Predict uplift for both treated and control observations
+2. Compute percentiles.
-3. Compute the average prediction per percentile in both groups.
+3. Predict uplift for both treated and control observations per percentile.
 4. The difference between those averages is taken for each percentile.

 ![w:750 center](images/uplift_by_percentile_table.png)